ppKrauss/dataset_licenses/README.md

 ### Aggregation and families

-IMPORTANTE: os atributos de reuso e domínio {is_noreuse,is_generic,domain_content,domain_data,domain_software} não serão utilizados na caracterização ou distinção entre famílias.
-Do ponto de vista dos direitos e obrigações do usuário final do produto licenseado, esses atributos não causam impacto.
-O reuso estabelece uma liberdade de cópia do documento-licença em si, que não é escopo da anãlise (o documento licenseado é o escopo).
-O domínio, ou seja, o tipo de produto ou aplicação do produto, é também indiferente às cláusulas relativas a direitos e obrigações.

-As propriedades das licenças foram inspiradas nas "3.2 License Properties" de http://www.w3.org/Submission/ccREL/ (original em https://wiki.creativecommons.org/images/d/d6/Ccrel-1.0.pdf ) , que são propriedades das cláusulas contratuais relevantes da licença, fixando direitos e obrigações do licensente.

-Benchmarking the popularidade de uma licença (ou versão) é estabelecido por média em mais de uma ferramenta de contagem.
-A busca no google por exemplo esbarra em contextualização e uso da string de busca sem ambiguidade.
-Para eventuais médias e comparações de popularidade, a referência é a "CC-BY-3.0", aparentemente a mais popular e reconhecida sem maiores ambiguidades.
+The propourse of [licenses.csv](https://github.com/ppKrauss/licenses/blob/master/data/licenses.csv) is to concentrate all relevant licenses in one dataset of license metadata.
+We perceive here both the high diversity in the number of lines, as the ability to highlight differences, in the number of columns.
+For users, the next step in metadata, the main demand, is to group similar licences.

+Some fields can be used as key-group.
+We can use `domain_*` to "select by domain", or `mantainer` to group licenses "by brand".
+Using more than one field and some conditions we can "select by similar contract clauses"; fields `is_by`, `is_sa`, `is_salink` and `is_nd` do this role &mdash; the set of fields about clauses was inspired in the ["License Properties" of the ccREL, sec.
+3.2](http://www.w3.org/Submission/ccREL/).

+To group licenses by similar contract clauses we can use also a standard selection process, with some curatory revision: this is the rule of the `family` field, it is a functional grouping of licenses.

+NOTE: the field `is_ref=2` is a control flag to indicate the "most popular representative" of each family, that is a kind of *[canonical](https://en.wikipedia.org/wiki/Canonicalization#Biological_taxonomy) license*, and is used also as family-label.
+The suffix "*" in the family label indicates "some little restrictions more than the no-suffix family".
+The field `is_ref=1` is a control flag to indicate the "default in the brand" (to resolve references without version or other maintainer/family/version ambiguities).

 ## Preparation

 As curated sources have no automatic merge process, and are all in-progress works, the best way to prepare is into a spreadsheet.
 So the preparations have two an initial organization steps, and the updating steps.

-Initial preparation (concluded):

- 1. With `php csv-conv.php > temp.csv` generates a basic csv file, from each [json at okfn/licenses/licenses](https://github.com/okfn/licenses/tree/master/licenses), that produced 80% of the data at [licenses.csv](./data/licenses.csv).
+ 1. Check if *okfn/licenses* or Wikipedia license-medadata was updated.
+Witch `php csv-conv.php > temp.csv`, that generates a basic csv file from each [json at okfn/licenses/licenses](https://github.com/okfn/licenses/tree/master/licenses), we can check the  [CSV file](https://github.com/okfn/licenses/blob/master/licenses.csv) while it is not updated.
+Other software may be developed to extract data and check updates from Wikipedia.

- 2. In a spreadsheet add columns that are not in the original `okfn/licenses` dataset.

- 3. Add lines from other sources, complementing the data in the spreadsheet.

-Updating steps for preparation (in progress):

- 1. open it in [the collaborative spreadsheet](https://docs.google.com/spreadsheets/d/17RwlPayXj2IBIBszp4wKMdK7OwwPqX125WmF3XFzM0A/edit?usp=sharing), making changes, using the curated sources.
+ 2. open it in [the collaborative spreadsheet](https://docs.google.com/spreadsheets/d/17RwlPayXj2IBIBszp4wKMdK7OwwPqX125WmF3XFzM0A/edit?usp=sharing), making changes, using the curated sources.

- 2. Make a clone (`git clone https://github.com/ppKrauss/licenses.git`) and save each spreadsheet part (lincenses, families, etc.) as CSV file in the `data` folder.
+ 3. Make a clone (`git clone https://github.com/ppKrauss/licenses.git`) and save each spreadsheet part (lincenses, families, etc.) as CSV file in the `data` folder.
 If all ok, commit and make `git push` to update data folder.